akshaysasidrn/akshaysasidharan.dev/content/posts/rails-patterns.md

 > “There’s a sweet spot that represents the perfect compromise between comprehension and changeability, and it’s your job as a programmer to find it.” - **Excerpt From: Sandi Metz, Katrina Owen.
 “99 Bottles of OOP”**

 Code is more often read than it is written.
 And for each abstraction that we'd introduce there is a level of indirection along with it.
 These indirections in code add to the mental cost for a reader.
 The reader would need to know about the contracts that these abstractions honors to extend or modify it.
 Unless the code is to be reused or extended elsewhere, it is better to stay away from it.
 Moreover trying to do abstractions early could result in having the wrong ones in the code.
-It becomes more of a boon than bane.
+It becomes more harmful than being beneficial.

 ## Patterns to add abstraction with simplicity